Family law Banner Image

 If you and your spouse/partner have separated or are divorcing, it is a good idea to sever the joint tenancy so that you can control the devolution of your half of the property.
 If you died before the divorce was finalised, your spouse would automatically receive your share of the property as the other joint tenant.

 Also known as a Declaration of Trust, this Deed is a legally binding document used by tenants in common and is drawn up at the time of buying a property together.
-It records the financial contributions of both parties towards the property, such as amounts put forward for the deposit, and stipulates what should happen to the property should the tenants in common separate or the property be sold.
-It can also record contributions made by third parties, such as parents, and what happens to this contribution upon the sale/transfer of the property.
+It records the financial contributions of both parties towards the property, such as amounts put forward for the deposit and stipulates what should happen to the property should the tenants in common separate or the property be sold.
+It can also record contributions made by third parties, such as parents and what happens to this contribution upon the sale/transfer of the property.

 This very much depends on whether you are married or unmarried.
-If you are unmarried, and both names are on the property, the starting point will be that you own the house in equal shares.
+If you are unmarried and both names are on the property, the starting point will be that you own the house in equal shares.
 Unless you agreed otherwise in writing at the time of the purchase.
 For example, if one party contributed more than the other, they may have asked their conveyancing solicitor to record this in the title deeds/declaration of trust, to say the property should not be owned equally (i.e. one party owns 60% and the other 40%).
-If your name is not on the title of the property, and you are unmarried, there is no automatic entitlement to a share of the property.
+If your name is not on the title of the property and you are unmarried, there is no automatic entitlement to a share of the property.
 The burden will be on you to prove otherwise and without a written agreement this can be challenging.
 You could be entitled to a share if you have contributed to the deposit or made improvements which have increased the property value.
 There was a common intention by both parties to share ownership and the non-legal owner relied on this, to their detriment.
-This is a complex area, and you should seek legal advice if you are unsure of your position.
+This is a complex area and you should seek legal advice if you are unsure of your position.
 If you are married, your financial position changes.
 The Courts will still look at how a property is owned (i.e. joint tenants/tenants in common/sole ownership) along with any contributions made to the purchase price/mortgage/maintenance etc. However, they are by no means the only factors considered.
 The Courts look at all the facts of a case and ultimately, they will act on their discretion as to how the equity is divided.

 If you separate and are unmarried, the legal framework is somewhat different to married couples.
 The two main areas discussed below covers disputes over the property and claims made for maintenance for the children.
 Please see the above answer to question 5, in terms of your ownership of any property after you separate, specifically the paragraphs relating to unmarried couples.
-If you are in dispute over a property you own jointly, or a property that is in one of your names, but you believe you are entitled to a share, then you may be able to make a claim.
+If you are in dispute over a property you own jointly or a property that is in one of your names, but you believe you are entitled to a share, then you may be able to make a claim.
 The Trusts of Land and Appointment of Trustees Act 1996 (TOLATA) deals with this area of law.

 Under this Act, you can seek the help of the Court to decide what share of the property you own and whether the property should be sold to release your share.
 If you have children, you may also be able to claim under Schedule 1 of the Children Act 1989.
 This deals with maintenance for children but this is only awarded in limited circumstances.
 However, it is worth finding out if you can seek financial provision for the children, from the other parent.
-Lastly, it is worth considering entering into a cohabitation agreement, to set out how you wish to sort out issues about property, money, and child arrangements if you decide to separate.
+Lastly, it is worth considering entering into a cohabitation agreement, to set out how you wish to sort out issues about property, money and child arrangements if you decide to separate.
 Please contact one of our legal advisers if you would like further information.

 Mediation is a type of alternative dispute resolution.
 Mediation is a cost-effective alternative to going to court and is something you can try, even if a court case has started.
-In April 2014 the law changed to say that before making an application to the Family Court, the Petitioner/Applicant must find out about mediation, by attending a Mediation Information and Assessment Meeting (MIAM), unless they qualify for an exemption (i.e there is evidence of domestic violence, or an application must be brought urgently).
+In April 2014 the law changed to say that before making an application to the Family Court, the Petitioner/Applicant must find out about mediation, by attending a Mediation Information and Assessment Meeting (MIAM), unless they qualify for an exemption (i.e there is evidence of domestic violence or an application must be brought urgently).
 It involves an unbiased, neutral, third party who works with the parties to try and resolve issues and negotiate a settlement.
 Mediators cannot give you legal advice but can help you to reach an agreement.
 The parties retain control of the decision as to whether or not they settle and on what terms.
 Some of our solicitors are qualified mediators, so please get in touch if you require their assistance.

 Collaborative Law is another form of dispute resolution for separating couples who seek to settle matters without court intervention.
 Collaborative Law operates as a series of meetings aimed at resolving the issues resulting from the breakdown of a relationship.
 The parties and their solicitors sign up to an agreement promising to try and reach an amicable agreement on all issues, in the hope of avoiding Court proceedings.
 If a settlement cannot be reached, the parties cannot continue to instruct their collaborative lawyers and must instruct new solicitors to represent them.
 This means that both parties have a vested interest in making the process work.
 Some of our solicitors are trained collaborative lawyers, so please get in touch if you would like some further information.